dbj-data/machine_wide/README.md

 - The development also happens here and that means a lot of cruft.
 Potentially.

-- Be carefull not to develop in the master branch
+- Be careful not to develop in the master branch
-- Be carefull to use the master branch when including
+- Be careful to use the master branch when including

 ## Why or Why Not is something in here

-It all depoends how fast it has proven itself.
+It all depends how fast "something" in the code, has proven itself.
 Everything goes through [dbj-bench](https://github.com/dbj-data/dbj-bench) before being accepted.

-dbj-bench is built with Visual Studio and it has pretty wide variery of builds.
-Thus it is not simple.
+dbj-bench is built with Visual Studio and it has pretty wide variety of builds.
+That is not simple.
 Again the sole purpose is to try and develop very precise benchmarking.

 # We need to talk about WIL